Where to start in MCAS?Micro-immunotherapy

 Regulate intestinal inflammation:

-By modulating the immune response within the gut, micro-immunotherapy can help repair the intestinal barrier.
-By dampening inflammation in a physiological manner, it prepares the ground necessary for the efficacy of other interventions such as administration of prebiotics/probiotics or dietary changes.
+A specific micro-immunotherapy formula allows to modulate the gut-associated immune response and thus help repair the intestinal barrier.
+By dampening inflammation in a physiological manner, it prepares the ground necessary for the efficacy of other interventions such as administration of prebiotics/probiotics, micronutrient supplementation or dietary changes.

 Restore mitochondrial function:

 Enhancing mitochondrial health is crucial in breaking the cycle of inflammation and restoring energy production.
-By regulating the pathways leading to excessive ROS production, micro-immunotherapy contributes to improved cellular function, reduced oxidative stress, and sustained energy levels.
+The micro-immunotherapy toolkit provides a formula designed to regulate the pathways leading to excessive ROS production, contributing to improved cellular function, reduced oxidative stress, and sustained energy levels.

 Counteract allergic-like responses:

-Micro-immunotherapy can modulate the immune system to reduce the sensitivity and overreaction to allergens and other triggers, thus decreasing the frequency and severity of allergic-like symptoms.
+Micro-immunotherapy can as well be used to modulate the immune system so as to reduce the sensitivity and overreaction to allergens and other triggers, thus decreasing the frequency and severity of allergic-like symptoms.